izaleu/IWHJS/README.md

 In the root directory, run the following npm command to build a Windows 10 compatible executable:

 `npm install`

 `npm run build`

 The output will be in `./build`

 ## Class Diagram v0.0.1

+This diagram is aspirational and does not reflect the current state of the code.

 ![UML Diagram](./docs/v0.0.1.png)